 Content Creation Issues

-This might be one of the biggest issues.
-Most small businesses are still in the mindset that they can just pump out 500-word generic articles and people will find them authoritative – this is just not true.
+Content quality might be one of the biggest content marketing issues for small businesses.
+Most small businesses are still in the mindset that they can just create generic 500-word articles and people will think the small business is an authoritative source – this is just not true.

 Lack of Diversity

-This goes along with the content quality aspect of content marketing.
-Pumping out the same stuff over and over is probably not valuable.
+Content diversity goes along with the content quality aspect of content marketing.
+Because each of your user types and personas consume information differently, creating the same type of content over and over is probably not valuable.
 Mix in some diversity in what you post.

 - Make sure you vary the post length of each article – it’s not natural to have all your content be within 50 words of one another.